intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/docker_windows_gpu.md

-# Install BigDL-LLM in Docker on Windows with Intel GPU
+# Install IPEX-LLM in Docker on Windows with Intel GPU

-This guide demonstrates how to install BigDL-LLM in Docker on Windows with Intel GPUs.
+This guide demonstrates how to install IPEX-LLM in Docker on Windows with Intel GPUs.

 It applies to Intel Core Core 12 - 14 gen integrated GPUs (iGPUs) and Intel Arc Series GPU.